 For more information about program tuition and financial aid for the Doctor of Philosophy (Ph.D.) program, please click here.

 For more information on applying for this program click here

 To view the current Program flyer click here

 Subscribe to our email list!

-To receive additional information via email about GW’s off-campus doctoral programs in engineering management and systems engineering, as it is announced please fill out the form below.
+To receive additional information via email about GW’s online doctoral programs in engineering management and systems engineering, as it is announced please fill out the form below.